-You can even know which parts of your video were watched for how long and if the video was shared.
-All this data adds up to valuable insights that help you pinpoint which prospects are the most likely to buy.
-And the benefits don’t end there.
-By tracking watches and shares, you can determine what content is really hooking your prospects.
-Study the videos that have high watch and share rates, then use that information to build even better videos.
+While you can use research and white papers to facilitate conversations to capture prospects’ contact info, video’s sophisticated tracking options mean you can look a lot deeper.
+You can understand which parts of your video were watched for how long and if the video was shared.
+All of this data adds up to valuable insights that help you pinpoint which prospects are the most likely to buy, and who would be most beneficial to start a conversation with.
+By tracking watches and shares, you can determine what content is really hooking your prospects, study the videos that have those high rates, and then use that information to create even better videos.